cirosantilli/git-tutorial/index.md

 So you have to keep a copy of the shared repo for each using repo anyways.

-##creation
+##Create

 You have a LaTeX `a.sty` file which you want to use.

-- on version `1.1` for a latex project 2 in `project2` repo
+- on version `1.1` for a LaTeX project 2 in `project2` repo
-- on version `1.0` for a latex project 3 in `project3` repo
+- on version `1.0` for a LaTeX project 3 in `project3` repo

 Make a repo and put `a.sty` in the repo.
 Call it `latex`.

 On project 2:

-    git submodule add git://github.com/USERNAME/latex.git shared
+    git submodule add https://github.com/USERNAME/latex.git shared
     ln -s shared/a.sty a.sty
     git add .gitmodules

-Now a dir called `shared` was created and contains your repo.
+Now the dir called `shared` was created and contains your repo.

 Don't ever touch that dir directly.
 Changes in that dir are not seen by git.

-##clone a repo that contains a submodule
+##Clone a repo that contains a submodule

 To get all the files of submodules you need the `--recursive` flag: